helm/charts/stable/prometheus-operator/README.md

 invalid: spec.selector: Invalid value: v1.LabelSelector{MatchLabels:map[string]string{"app.kubernetes.io/name":"kube-state-metrics"}, MatchExpressions:[]v1.LabelSelectorRequirement(nil)}: field is immutable
 ```
 If this error has already been encountered, a `helm history` command can be used to determine which release has worked, then `helm rollback` to the release, then `helm upgrade --force` to this new one

-### Upgrading from 8.x.x to 9.x.x
-Version 9 of the helm chart removes the existing `additionalScrapeConfigsExternal` in favour of `additionalScrapeConfigsSecret`.
-This change lets users specify the secret name and secret key to use for the additional scrape configuration of prometheus.
-This is useful for users that have prometheus-operator as a subchart and also have a template that creates the additional scrape configuration

 ## prometheus.io/scrape
 The prometheus operator does not support annotation-based discovery of services, using the `serviceMonitor` CRD in its place as it provides far more configuration options.
 For information on how to use servicemonitors, please see the documentation on the coreos/prometheus-operator documentation here: [Running Exporters](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/running-exporters.md)